lapbay/ARQuickLook/README.md

 "format": "GLB",  // full options: ["GLB", "GLTF", "OBJ", "DAE", "ABC", "PLY", "STL", "USD", "USDZ", "USDA", "USDC", "SCN"]

 "max": 1,  // max size in all three dimensions in meters, models larger than this will be force resized to it.

+"scale": 1,  // scale the object on loaded.

 "gestures": ["scale": false, "rotate": true, "drag": true, "tap": true]  // enable or disable gestures in AR View